 After a car accident, you should absolutely seek medical care.

 Seeking medical attention is a vital step after your car accident occurs.
 With more serious car accident injuries, you may be taken away from the scene of the accident in an ambulance.
+Car accident victims with severe injury often require immediate care at the hospital.
 Severe accident injuries include spinal cord injuries, shattered bones, or amputations.
 With more minor injuries, you’ll be responsible for making sure that you receive medical care.

 Each year, there are approximately six million car accidents in the United States.
 Out of those accidents, three million people are injured, and two million people experience permanent injuries because of the accidents they were involved in.
+Motor vehicle accidents frequently result in common injuries such as neck injuries, soft tissue damage, and other injuries that may not be immediately apparent.
 To reduce the risk of permanent injury, seek medical attention immediately.

 Even severe injuries (like traumatic brain injury) may not present until a few days after the accident, as adrenaline may mask the pain you’re feeling.
-However, even if you’re not in pain after the accident, you still should report to the emergency room or your primary care physician as soon as possible after the accident.
+Neck pain and soft tissue damage are common injuries that can develop into chronic pain if not treated promptly.
+However, even if you’re not in pain after the accident, you still should report to the emergency room or your primary care physician or primary care doctor as soon as possible after the accident.
+Immediate medical care and immediate medical treatment are important for establishing the severity of injuries and supporting insurance claims.
 Immediate medical attention will not only help prevent any injuries from worsening.
 It will also prevent the insurance company from dismissing your claim.

 Your Health History